ichbinblau/object_detection_app_container/README.md

+# Dockerfile
-# A Dockerfile to containerize the object detection app project
+A Dockerfile to containerize the object detection app project